eslawski/react-iiif-viewer/README.md

 IIIF images are served from a special server that breaks down the original image into small tiles.
 The browser can then make requests for these tiles as the user zooms/pans around the image.
 As the user zooms in deeper, high resolution tiles are requested to maintain quality and performance.

+Interested in making one of your own images IIIF compatible?
+Check out [iiifhosting](https://www.iiifhosting.com/).
+It allows you to host up to 5 images for free.

 ### Installation

 Install via `npm`: